 |Car insurance company

 *Only available to active military, veterans and their eligible family members

 As an educator, you work hard for your earnings and you want them to stretch as far as possible.
 This means not overpaying for your auto insurance.
 Fortunately, there are multiple auto insurance discounts for teachers, even if you do not have an educator-specific policy.

-- Affinity discount: Some carriers offer discounts if you are affiliated with educator and educational groups.
+- Education affinity discount: Some carriers offer discounts if you are affiliated with educator and educational groups.
 You can often find additional discounts if you are a member of educator organizations such as the Association of American Educators or Association of Teacher Educators.

-- Bundling discount: Almost all carriers offer a bundling discount if you purchase both your auto and home, renters or condo insurance together.
+- Bundling discount: It’s common for insurance providers to offer a bundling discount when you purchase both your auto and home insurance from them.

 Tips for finding the best car insurance as a teacher

-As a teacher, you want the best possible car insurance you can find so that you have the most financial protection in case the unexpected happens while behind the wheel.
+As a teacher, you want the best car insurance coverage for your needs so that you have the right financial protection in case the unexpected happens while behind the wheel.
 Here are a few ways to get the best coverage at the cheapest price.

-- Shop around: Don’t assume that the first quote you receive is the lowest possible one.
-Each insurer has a slightly different method of determining premiums, so you may find a better price by collecting several quotes.
+- Shop around: Don’t assume that the first quote you receive is the lowest possible one, or that the lowest quote will be the right coverage amount for your scenario.
+Each insurer has a slightly different method of determining premiums, so you may find a better price with the right coverage by collecting several quotes.